 Road blocks to veganism

 Misconceptions of how bleak and joyless life would be as a vegan puts people off from even considering it.
 Who wants to be a walking skeleton, eating salad all day?
+(Hint: not me!)

 Stronger vegans together

-All the ammunition you need to go head to head in discussions on animal rights and veganism.
+Here you will be able to learn about strength and conditioning, vegan nutrition, and arm yourself with all the ammunition you need to go head to head in discussions on animal rights and veganism.